Coach Trip: Series 14: "Road to Ibiza" (2016)

-Series 15: "Road to Marbs" (2017)
+Series 15: "Road to Marbs" (January to February 2017)

 Coach Trip series 15 was confirmed by Channel 4 on 23 August 2016.
 Filming of series 15 took place between October and November 2016 (before Deal or No Deal on Channel 4 ended).
 It began airing on 16 January 2017, consisting of 30 episodes, this time round with title Coach Trip: Road to Marbs.
 On the last day of the coach trip the five remaining couples voted for the couple that they want to win the luxury holiday in Marbella and the £1,000 prize.

 On Day 21, partners, Bradley & Kevin, got engaged during the flying activity.
 This is the first time a couple has engaged on Coach Trip.
 The pair went on to win the series.

-Series 16: "Road to Zante" (2017)
+Series 16: "Road to Zante" (July to September 2017)

 Coach Trip series 16 was confirmed by E4 on 14 December 2016.
 Filming took place between 14 May 2017 and 12 June.
 This is a new format, as it consisted of 40 episodes and followed the "Road to..." format.
 The sixteenth series has the title Coach Trip: Road to Zante.